psychemedia/island-storynotes/carus-wilson/80-parkhurst-prison-act.md

 "Every boy who enters Parkhurst is doomed to be transported, and this part of the sentence passed on him is immutable.

 "He must bid a long farewell to the hopes of revisiting his native home, of seeing his parents, or of rejoining his companions.
-These are tbe hopes and pleasure, which his crimes have forfeited; but he should be made to understand that his future prospects in life entirely depend on his conduct at Parkhurst.
+These are the hopes and pleasure, which his crimes have forfeited; but he should be made to understand that his future prospects in life entirely depend on his conduct at Parkhurst.

-"Within a few days after his first arrival in the prison, when his character has been in some degree ascertained, it will be the duty of tbe governor to open to him a distinct view of his new position.
-He should be informed that his transportation to a distant colony is certain : that to prepare him for his great change immediate instruction is provided; that he will have full means of acquiring the saving knowledge of the religious and moral truths which may reclaim him from vice, and lead him to virtue — that he will have an opportunity of learning various handicrafts, which, in the distant country where he is going, will enable him to earn an honest livelihood, and to acquire even independant comfort— but that everything depends on his own conduct and exertions in the prison, where he must remain not less than two years, nor more than three— that at tbe expiration of that time his doom will be fixed according to his merits— if he has done well, and if on tbe whole his attainments and conduct are good, he will on landing in Van Diemen's Land, receive a ticket of leave, and virtually be pardoned— if his conduct be different, he will receive, on landing, a probationary pass, which is far short of freedom, and retains the character and many of the pains of punishment— if his conduct be bad, he will be sent to Point Puer, where every hardship and degradation awaits him, and where his sufferings will be severe.
+"Within a few days after his first arrival in the prison, when his character has been in some degree ascertained, it will be the duty of the governor to open to him a distinct view of his new position.
+He should be informed that his transportation to a distant colony is certain : that to prepare him for his great change immediate instruction is provided; that he will have full means of acquiring the saving knowledge of the religious and moral truths which may reclaim him from vice, and lead him to virtue — that he will have an opportunity of learning various handicrafts, which, in the distant country where he is going, will enable him to earn an honest livelihood, and to acquire even independant comfort— but that everything depends on his own conduct and exertions in the prison, where he must remain not less than two years, nor more than three— that at the expiration of that time his doom will be fixed according to his merits— if he has done well, and if on the whole his attainments and conduct are good, he will on landing in Van Diemen's Land, receive a ticket of leave, and virtually be pardoned— if his conduct be different, he will receive, on landing, a probationary pass, which is far short of freedom, and retains the character and many of the pains of punishment— if his conduct be bad, he will be sent to Point Puer, where every hardship and degradation awaits him, and where his sufferings will be severe.

 "He should also be informed that if he be intractable or incorrigible he will be instantly dismissed from Parkhurst, and transported to Paint Puer by tha first ship which sails.
 These are the hopes and fears, the rewards and punishments, which should be brought to operate on the youthful mind of the convict from the first hour of his entrance into Parkhurst until the day of his departure.